 - Video communication.
 Unlike audio-only call boxes, video intercoms were designed to transmit both audio and video.
 With a video intercom, residents can see visitors before granting them access, which boosts security at your property.

-- Cloud-based administration.
-Being able to manage a video intercom system from any device will save you and your staff a lot of time.
+- Cloud-based software.
+A cloud-based system empowers you to manage access from any device, saving save you and your staff a lot of time.
 Instead of having to manually input each resident into a call box — and manually removing that resident as they move out — a video intercom simplifies this process by putting it online.
 The best video intercoms will even automate this process entirely by integrating with your property management software.